-The installation of the WQSMD is relatively simple.
-Before the WQSMD can be used the following procedure must be followed.
+The installation of the WQESD is relatively simple.
+Before the WQESD can be used the following procedure must be followed.

-- 1. If you are not familiar with the WQSMD and its features, READ this manual's introductory chapter (Chapter 1). - 2.
-Select the controller CSR address, power up mode, bootstrap address, media type and interrupt priority by setting the miniature plugs located on the controller.
-See Chapter 2 Installation. - 3.
-Locate the controller in the Qbus backplane and connect the drive control and data cables. - 4.
-Power-up the system and invoke WOMBAT using one of the methods outlined in Chapter 3 WOMBAT Utilities.
+- 1. If you are not familiar with the WQESD and its features, READ this manual's introductory chapter (Chapter 1). - Select the controller CSR address and interrupt priority by setting the switches located on the controller.
+See Chapter 2

+Installation. - 3.
+Locate the controller in the Qbus backplane and attach the drives.
+The drive data cables are connected in radial fashion while the control cable is daisy chained with the last drive being terminated. - 4.
+Power-up the system and invoke WOMBAT using one of the methods outlined in Chapter 3 - WOMBAT Utilities.
 WOMBAT is Webster's interactive diagnostic and formatting program.
-The disc(s) cannot be used with the WQSMD until WOMBAT has structured and formatted the disc(s).
+The disc(s) cannot be used with the WQESD until WOMBAT has structured and formatted the disc(s).
 Answer the WOMBAT prompts according to the disc structure and system configuration you have selected.

-When all these steps have been completed the WQSMD will be ready to use with your computer system.
+When all these steps have been completed the WQESD will be ready to use with your computer system.

-CONTROLLER SPECIFICATIONS
+WQESD CONTROLLER SPECIFICATIONS